| Description |

 data.
 OsidRelationships are

-Temporal in that they have a time in which the
+Temporal in that they have a time in

-relationship ends.
+the relationship ends.

 -

-OsidRule: Defines an injection
+OsidRule: Defines an injection point

-point for logic.
-An OsidRule may
+for logic.
+An OsidRule may represent some

-represent some constraint, evaluation, or execution.
+constraint, evaluation, or execution.
+While authoring

-While authoring of OsidRules is outside
+of OsidRules is outside the scope of the

-provides the mean to identify the rule and map it to
+identify the rule and map it to certain

-certain OsidObjects to effect behavior
+OsidObjects to effect behavior of a

-of a service.
+service.

 The most basic operations of an OSID center on